GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/README.md

 # Problem

-Memory allocation and resource (buffer and image) creation in Vulkan is difficult (comparing to older graphics API-s, like D3D11 or OpenGL) for several reasons:
+Memory allocation and resource (buffer and image) creation in Vulkan is difficult (comparing to older graphics APIs, like D3D11 or OpenGL) for several reasons:

 - It requires a lot of boilerplate code, just like everything else in Vulkan, because it is a low-level and high-performance API.
 - There is additional level of indirection: `VkDeviceMemory` is allocated separately from creating `VkBuffer`/`VkImage` and they must be bound together.
 - Driver must be queried for supported memory heaps and memory types.
-Different IHVs provide different types of it.
+Different GPU vendors provide different types of it.
-- It is recommended practice to allocate bigger chunks of memory and assign parts of them to particular resources.
+- It is recommended to allocate bigger chunks of memory and assign parts of them to particular resources, as there is a limit on maximum number of memory blocks that can be allocated.

 # Features